 UMPIRES PLAY AN IMPORTANT ROLE IN AFL

-Umpiring is a fantastic way to get involved with AFL, whilst keeping fit and earning money.
+Umpiring is a fantastic way to get involved with AFL, whilst keeping fit, developing people skills, friendships and earning money.

 You will be appointed to matches within your local competition.
 Games are held at various times throughout the weekend, so there are always plenty of opportunities to umpire